Qiskit/rustworkx/docs/source/networkx.rst

 existing networkx users have to adapt to when migrating to retworkx.

-Similarly when there are algorithm functions that operate on a node or edge data callback functions are used in retworkx to return statically typed data from node or edge payloads to use for various algorithms.
+Similarly when there are algorithm functions that operate on a node or edge data, callback functions are used in retworkx to return statically typed data from node or edge payloads to use for various algorithms.
 In networkx this is typically done using named attributes of nodes or edges (the typical example is a node or edge attribute named ``weight`` is used by default for functions that